 Ciao!

-I am a Ph.D. student in Economics at the University of Turin and Collegio Carlo Alberto
+I obtained my Ph.D. in Economics from the University of Turin and Collegio Carlo Alberto in April 2025.

 matteo.broso@gmail.com

-Mergers, Lobbying and Elections: Is There a "Curse of Bigness"? (with Tommaso Valletti), July 2024, submitted
+Mergers, Lobbying and Elections: Is There a "Curse of Bigness"? (with Tommaso Valletti), August 2025, Revise and Resubmit, The Journal of Law, Economics, and Organization

 We study the impact of market concentration on elections and lobbying in a political agency model with adverse selection and moral hazard.
 Two incumbent firms can lobby a politician (P) to prevent a pro-competitive reform.
 P’s type determines whether they care about bribes or not.
 A representative voter tries to infer P's type monitoring the policymaking process.
 We investigate the welfare implications of a merger between the two firms.
 In equilibrium, the merger increases firms' incentives to lobby and their ability to influence politics.
 This additional political power reduces the chances that the pro-competitive reform is approved, hurting consumers; but it allows the voter to defeat a corruptible P with higher probability.
 Thus, it improves the voter's screening and mitigates adverse selection.
 We discuss how this new trade-off interacts with traditional competition considerations in the merger's assessment.